Wage Arrestment (Earnings Arrestment) – All You Need To Know

 As with a Debt Arrangement Scheme, if you enter into either of these agreements after your wages have been arrested, they will lift the arrestment as soon as they have been approved.

-If you think a Debt Arrangement Scheme could be for you or would like to learn more about how it could help you, you should seek appropriate advice from a professional debt management company.
+If you think a Debt Arrangement Scheme could be for you or would like to learn more about how it could help you, you should seek appropriate advice.

 Can you get a CCJ in Scotland?

 When a company you owe money to pursues you for a debt in England, Northern Ireland or Wales, a common course of action is for them to apply to the courts to impose a CCJ, ...